maylton/nocky/README.md

 # Nocky

 **Nocky** is a native GTK4/libadwaita music player for Linux.
-It combines a polished local-library experience with synchronized lyrics, a real-time spectrum visualizer, MPRIS controls, optional Noctalia color integration, and an optional YouTube Music integration.
+It combines a polished local-library experience with synchronized lyrics, a real-time spectrum visualizer, MPRIS controls, optional Noctalia color integration, and an optional YouTube Music integration. this app is vibe-coded and any improvement suggestion is welcomed, but don't expect much as it's just a free time hobby project =)

 > **Status:** Nocky 0.2.4 is a beta release.
 It adds an automatic YouTube Music startup sync and a refreshed library home with collection carousels.

 <p align="center">
   <img src="assets/nocky-icon.png" alt="Nocky owl icon" width="180" />